 - Abnormal vaginal discharge that is watery or blood-tinged

-When a woman schedules an appointment with her doctor due to abnormal vaginal bleeding, the doctor will conduct a complete physical exam followed by the pelvic exam, which includes inspection and palpation of the uterus.
+When a woman schedules an appointment with her doctor due to abnormal vaginal bleeding, the doctor will conduct a complete physical examination followed by a pelvic examination, which includes inspection and palpation of the uterus.
 Pap smear may also be ordered to check for the presence of abnormal glandular cells, which are characteristic of uterine cancer.

-In the early stages of the disease, the results of the pelvic exam is frequently normal.
+In the early stages of the disease, the results of the pelvic examination are frequently normal.
 It is only in the advanced stages that changes in the size, shape, or consistency of the uterus or its surrounding support structures may be found.
 For Pap smears, only 30 to 50 percent of patients with cancer will produce abnormal results.

 If there are abnormal findings, the doctor may perform endometrial sampling/biopsy, wherein a thin device is inserted into the uterine cavity and a uterine lining sample is aspirated for analysis.